INCEPTdk/adaptr/joss_paper/paper.md

 preferable for economic, logistic and ethical reasons, the interest in adaptive clinical trials is growing [@granholm2021].
-Planning adaptive trials and comparing adaptive trials designs is complex, however, and require statistical simulation because simple, closed-form sample size calculations are impractical Existing software is either closed source/commercial, has limited features or flexibility, or based on graphical user interfaces that may hamper reproducibility (unlike scripting-based tools) [@meyer2021].
+Planning adaptive trials and comparing adaptive trials designs is complex, however, and require statistical simulation because simple, closed-form sample size calculations are infeasible.
+Existing software is either closed source/commercial, has limited features or flexibility, or is based on graphical user interfaces that may hamper reproducibility (unlike scripting-based tools) [@meyer2021].

 # Overview and features